A Field Guide for Young Professionals

 Most people navigate their careers with a map.
 A map shows you the territory, but it can't tell you where you are, or recalculate when you take a wrong turn.
 A GPS does both — and that's what this guide is.

 How to use this guide: read Part I once to understand the system.
-Then go to the stage you're in, work through its competency chapters, and re-score yourself every 90 days.
+Then go to the stage you're in, work through its ten chapters, and re-score yourself every 90 days.
 You don't need to read it cover to cover — you need to use it.

 Part I